Last updated January 13th, 2019.

 Siem Reap serves as the gateway to the ancient ruins of Angkor Wat – the center of Cambodia’s tourism industry.

 Angkor Wat is the world’s largest religious structure.
 Today, it’s also one of Asia’s most visited attractions drawing in more than 2 million tourists each year.
-Siem Reap is on the edge of Angkor Wat and Cambodia’s second largest city.
+Siem Reap is located on the edge of Angkor Wat and Cambodia’s second largest city.